Phoneutria: Reported cases

 Another case occurred with a 52-year-old man, bitten by an adult female P. nigriventer.
-Immediately after the bite he experienced severe local pain, blurred vision, profuse sweating and vomiting.
-From one to two hours after the bite he presented agitation and high blood pressure; at four hours after the heart rate was high at 150 beats per minute, mild tachypnea, cold extremities, profuse sweating, generalized tremors and priapism.
-He was treated with anesthetics, anti-venom and fluid replacement.
+Immediately after the bite, he experienced severe local pain, blurred vision, profuse sweating, and vomiting.
+From one to two hours after the bite he presented agitation and high blood pressure; at four hours after the heart rate was high at 150 beats per minute, mild tachypnea, cold extremities, profuse sweating, generalized tremors, and priapism.
+He was treated with anesthetics, anti-venom, and fluid replacement.

 In 2005, an English man was bitten twice by a spider identified as a Phoneutria, which was hidden in a box of bananas.
-It was reported that his hand became swollen, he felt dizzy, and that when he got home he collapsed.
+It was reported that his hand became swollen, he felt dizzy, and when he got home he collapsed.
 He was taken to the hospital and received treatment, but his condition continued to deteriorate.
-He reported chest tightness, difficulty breathing, and both his blood pressure and heart rate were high.
-He was treated with increased saline to release toxins from the body, and was discharged the next day.
+He reported chest tightness, and difficulty breathing, and both his blood pressure and heart rate were high.
+He was treated with increased saline to release toxins from the body and was discharged the next day.
 He took almost a week to recover.

-A 70-year-old man, bitten by a spider with a legspan of 5 to 6 cm, he was cutting sugarcane at the residence of São Pedro de Alcantara, in the countryside, when a spider jumped on his shoulder, and came "walking" by the right arm to the back where it bit his hand (bled at the time), he felt intense pain at the time.
+A 70-year-old man was bitten by a spider with a leg span of 5 to 6 cm.
+He was cutting sugarcane at the residence of São Pedro de Alcantara, in the countryside, when a spider jumped on his shoulder and came "walking" by the right arm to the back where it bit his hand (bled at the time); he felt intense pain at the time.
 The spider had several young in the abdomen.
-The patient evolved with agitation, anxiety, blood pressure 200x110 mmHg, heart rate with 62 beats per minute, respiratory rate 36 breathing movements per minute, respiratory distress, hyperemia, edema and radiating pain.
+The patient evolved with agitation, anxiety, blood pressure 200x110 mmHg, heart rate of 62 beats per minute, respiratory rate of 36 breathing movements per minute, respiratory distress, hyperemia, edema and radiating pain.
 After 50 minutes, the patient was admitted to the emergency department of the HU with blood pressure 150x90 (after captopril), mild dyspnea (patient pneumectomized by TU), with paresthesias and local condition as previously reported.
-He received anesthetic infiltration, dipyrone and two vials of serum, the right hand remained red and swollen, with improvement in anxiety symptoms and controlled blood pressure.
+He received anesthetic infiltration, dipyrone and two vials of serum, the right hand remained red and swollen, with improvement in anxiety symptoms and control blood pressure.

-Another case occurred in Minas Gerais, Brazil, where a man bitten by a Phoneutria developed numbness in his legs, redness, headache and loss of sense of time and space.
+Another case occurred in Minas Gerais, Brazil, where a man bitten by a Phoneutria developed numbness in his legs, redness, headache, and loss of sense of time and space.